Let's get you feeling energized and stronger, having fun, and achieving your big triathlon goals without burnout

 Figure out the causes of your nausea, stomach upset, cramping, and more so that you know how to avoid it and how to manage it if it comes up during your race

-Hello, I'm Jessica, a Registered Dietitian, Sports Performance Dietitian, Sports Nutritionist, Professional Kinesiologist, CSEP-Clinical Exercise Physiologist, CSEP-High Performance Specialist, NCCP-Swim Coach, NCCP-Triathlon Coach (in training), previous competitive swimmer, and current triathlete for 11 years and counting.
+Hello, I'm Jessica, a Registered Dietitian, Sports Performance Dietitian, Sports Nutritionist, Professional Kinesiologist, CSEP-Clinical Exercise Physiologist, CSEP-High Performance Specialist, NCCP-Swim Coach, NCCP-Triathlon Coach, previous competitive swimmer, and current triathlete for 11 years and counting.

 As a teen competitive swimmer, I struggled with a shoulder injury and feeling cold all the time.
 I even fainted at the pool one practice (to the horror of my coach)!